Consumer Unit Guide: Replacement, Regulations & Costs

 One of the most significant changes to consumer unit requirements came with Amendment 3 to the 17th Edition (BS 7671:2008+A3:2015), which took effect on 1 January 2016.
 This requirement has been carried forward into the 18th Edition.

-This regulation states that within domestic premises, consumer units and similar switchgear assemblies shall comply with BS EN 61439-3 and shall have their enclosure manufactured from non-combustible material.
+This regulation, part of the 18th Edition wiring regulations, states that within domestic premises, consumer units and similar switchgear assemblies shall comply with BS EN 61439-3 and shall have their enclosure manufactured from non-combustible material.
 In practice, this means consumer units in domestic premises must be made of steel (metal).

 The reason for this requirement is fire safety.
 There were a number of fires caused by faulty connections within plastic consumer units, where the plastic enclosure contributed to the spread of fire.
 A metal enclosure contains any fire that starts within the unit and prevents it from spreading to surrounding building materials.

-Consumer unit replacement is one of the most common jobs for domestic electricians.
-There are several situations where replacement is necessary or recommended.
+Consumer unit replacement is one of the most common jobs for domestic electricians and is classified as notifiable work under Part P. There are several situations where replacement is necessary or recommended.

 Rewirable fuses